Egyras/HeishaMon/README.md

 *Help on translation to other languages is welcome.*

 # Current releases
-Current release is version 2.
-The [compiled binary](binaries/HeishaMon.ino.d1-v2.0.bin) can be installed on a Wemos D1 mini, on the HeishaMon PCB and generally on any ESP8266 based board compatible with Wemos build settings (at least 4MB flash).
+Current release is version 3.5.
+The ESP8266 compiled binary can be installed on a Wemos D1 mini, on the HeishaMon PCB and generally on any ESP8266 based board compatible with Wemos build settings (at least 4MB flash).
 You can also download the code and compile it yourself (see required libraries below).
+The ESP32-S3 binary is for the newer, large, version of heishamon.

 # Using the software
-HeishaMon is able to communicate with the Panasonic Aquarea H & J-series.
+HeishaMon is able to communicate with the Panasonic Aquarea H, J, K and L&series.
 [Confirmed by users types of HP you can find here](HeatPumpType.md) \
 If you want to compile this image yourself be sure to use the mentioned libraries and support for a filesystem on the esp8266 so select the correct flash option in arduino ide for that.

 When starting, without a configured wifi, an open-wifi-hotspot will be visible allowing you to configure your wifi network and your MQTT server.
 Configuration page will be located at http://192.168.4.1 . \